bookybook/bookybook.github.io/index.md

 # Open Electricity Economics

 Globally, the progress towards efficient, market-based policies that support liberalization and decarbonization of the electricity sector is unsatisfactory slow.
 Why is that?
 We believe the answer lies, at least partly, in a lack of understanding of electricity economics, markets, systems and policies.

-To help training current and prospective policy-makers in electricity economics, we have creates this “Open Electricity Economics Handbook”.
-The handbook is meant for practitioners such as policy-makers, regulators and their advisers and students of energy economics and public policy.
-It provides a comprehensive introduction to the field for self-study, and can be used as an encyclopedia by more experienced experts.
+To train current and prospective policy-makers in electricity economics, we have creates the “Open Electricity Economics Handbook”.
+This online resource is meant for practitioners such as policy-makers, regulators and their advisers, as well as students of energy economics and public policy.
+It provides a comprehensive introduction to the field of energy economics for self-study, and can be used as an encyclopedia by more experienced experts.

 {% include metadata %}
 {% if output-docs == true %}